MisterBrash/3U_If-Else-Assessment/README.md

 ### Read Carefully:

 - No talking to classmates.
 No use of AI or code generators.
-- Google the solution won't help, this task is specific.
+- Googling the solution won't help, most of this task is too specific.
-- W3Schools and code reference sites are allowed.
+- W3Schools and code reference sites _are_ allowed.

 #### [`index.html`](index.html)